 unless the vehicle is being used for day to day travel.

-Explanatory note: All resolutions made under this clause by the Council will be recorded in a register which is available to members of the public on request.
+All resolutions made under this clause by the Council will be recorded in a register [PDF, 18 KB], which is available on the Council’s website.

 determine the length, route and/or location of a shared path; and

 determine priority for users on a shared path.

 In accordance with Section 2.2 of the Rule the Council may set speed limits of 10, 20, 30, 40, 50, 60, 70, 80, 90 or 100 km/h.